Actipro/Avalonia-Controls/Documentation/topics/bars/controls/split-button.md

 See the [Using Commands](using-commands.md) topic for more information on commands.

+### Focus Behavior

+In cases where you wish for the button to remain focused after a click on it or one of its popup menu items, set the [BarSplitButton](xref:@ActiproUIRoot.Controls.Bars.BarSplitButton).[InvocationFocusBehavior](xref:@ActiproUIRoot.Controls.Bars.BarPopupButton.InvocationFocusBehavior) property to [Self](xref:@ActiproUIRoot.Controls.Bars.InvocationFocusBehavior.Self).

 ## Input Gesture Text

 The control can have input gesture text associated with it that describes a related keyboard shortcut, and is displayed in the screen tip for the control or in the menu item itself.